How much do I need to retire?

 How much is enough retirement savings for me

 At some point, we all have to make a personal decision about how much stuff, and therefore how much money, we need in our lives.
-After seeing the saga of the Joneses, I realized that as much as I'd WANT a ski house in Aspen or a Gulfstream, they probably wouldn't make me any happier than they made Mr. Jones.
+As much as I'd WANT a ski house in Aspen or a Gulfstream, they probably wouldn't make me any happier.
 So, I made a list of the things that I felt I truly needed, as well as a "wish list" of things that I had always wanted to have, do, or see... within reason.

 I know I'm not the first one to think of this, but I generally found that the things that I could justify for my "wish list" were experiences with the people that I love, or things that I could share with them.
 Since you can justify almost anything with that line of reasoning, I made another rule for myself: no yachts, no planes, and no vacation homes.
 Others may feel differently, and that's totally fine.
 It's my list, and that's what's on it.